MCCUNE ALBRIGHT SYNDROME

 Primer mutagenesis polymerase chain reaction (PCR) and mutation-specific restriction enzyme digestion for mutation enrichment followed by DNA sequencing for confirmation.
 Due to the mosaic nature of the condition of McCune Albright Syndrome, sequencing without prior enrichment will not detect the mutation.

 - Tissue: (Preferred) Affected Tissue is the preferred sample; this can either be fresh or frozen tissue.
+Skin tissue has a significantly lower detection rate than other affected tissues.
 If tissue from the affected site is not available EDTA whole blood can be used.
 Formalin fixed tissue is not acceptable.

 - Blood Collection: Prefer two 5ml whole blood EDTA (lavender top) tube.
 Minimum is 0.7mls EDTA Blood. .